 - Complete successfully the First-Year Experience: Encounters in the first full academic year after entrance.
 Any deficiency must be removed not later than the end of the fourth semester of college-level work or by the time that student has accumulated 57 degree credits, whichever occurs first.

 - Maintain a minimum cumulative GPA of 2.000 beginning with the end of the fifth semester of college-level work.

 - Transfer students, to be in good standing, must meet the minimum GPA requirements appropriate to their class standing as determined by the number of transfer credits accepted.

-If a student does not achieve these minimum academic standards, his or her case is referred to the Board of Review and the Curriculum Committee.
+If a student does not achieve these minimum academic standards, his or her case is referred to the Board of Review.
 The student will be placed on academic probation or be recommended for suspension or dismissal from the college for low scholarship.
 All cases of academic suspension and dismissal are formally reviewed and voted on by the Academic Standards committee.

 A student placed on academic probation is no longer in good academic standing and may be suspended or dismissed from the college if his or her performance in the next semester in residence fails to meet the minimum requirements for good standing, or fails to demonstrate sufficient progress toward that goal.
 Normally, a student will not be continued on probation for more than two consecutive semesters.
 A student on probation is restored to good standing when he or she completes the semester of probation with accomplishments that meet the minimum standards listed above.

 The Board of Review also will warn students who fail to make satisfactory progress toward their degree.
 A progress deficiency may result from earning fewer than 24 credits in the previous two semesters, a major grade-point average of less than a 2.0, a semester GPA of less than 1.7, or failure to complete the Encounters course sequence.
 Failure to correct the deficiency during the next semester in residence might result in his or her being suspended from the college.